The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 A young Chris Andersen looks like a young Matt Riddle and also has the same herb-smoking habit.

-It is not clear if Chris had too much of a good thing and was high as a kite or was simply unlucky with his 32 missed dunk attempts.
+It is not clear if Anderson had too much of a good thing and was high as a kite or was simply unlucky with his 32 missed dunk attempts.

 The announcers were having a good time at Andersen's expense and LeBron James, Shawn Marion and Gilbert Arenas can be seen chuckling at Andersen's ineptitude.